PaNOSC-ViNYL/ase/doc/ase/db/db.rst

 MariaDB_ or MySQL:
     Server based database.

-The JSON and SQLite3 back-ends work "out of the box", whereas PostgreSQL requires a server.
+The JSON and SQLite3 back-ends work "out of the box", whereas PostgreSQL and MariaDB requires a server.

-There is a `command-line tool`_ called :program:`ase-db` that can be used to query and manipulate databases and also a `Python interface`_.
+There is a command-line tool called :ref:`ase-db` that can be used to query and manipulate databases and also a `Python interface`_.

 .. _JSON: http://www.json.org/